srl-labs/vscode-containerlab/README.md

   - **Draw.io (Vertical):** Generates a `.drawio` file in a vertical layout. (pos labels will overwrite the layout)
   - **Interactive TopoViewer:** Launches a dynamic, web-based view of your topology.
   - **Interactive TopoEditor:** Let's your create in a graphical way network topologies

+- **Clone Labs from Git:**
+  Easily clone labs from any Git repository or choose from a list of popular labs directly within the extension.

+- **Help & Feedback View:**
+  Access documentation, community links, and other helpful resources from a dedicated tree view.

 - **Inspection:**
   Use webviews to inspect either all labs or a single lab’s deployed containers in a neatly grouped table.